PeterCamilleri/CX16/docs/vm_sp.md

 ### The Page Stack

-The page stack is yest another small stack based (predominantly) on the new W65C02S addressing mode, zero page indirect.
+The page stack is yet another small stack based (predominantly) on the new W65C02S addressing mode, zero page indirect.
 The concept is that of a page aligned stack, access via an indirect pointer, where the upper 8 bits of the address do not change.
 Only the lower 8 bits of the address are adjusted